wbamberg/hiking/index.md

 ### Coliseum & Burwell ###

 Also a North Shore one.
 I'd choose to go up the Seymour side rather than Lynn Valley, which means a 9K bike ride in along the [Seymour Valley Trailway](http://www.letsgobiking.net/2010/05/5-seymour-forest-north-vancouver-bc.html).
 We could even bike from home, but that would make it pretty tough.
 Like all the North Shore mountains, steep, difficult, and lots of time in the trees.
+This would probably be my first choice among the three North Shore hikes.

 [http://www.trailpeak.com/trail-Coliseum-Mountain-near-Vancouver-BC-1176](http://www.trailpeak.com/trail-Coliseum-Mountain-near-Vancouver-BC-1176)<br/>
 [http://vancouverhiatus.com/hiking/coliseum-mountain.html](http://vancouverhiatus.com/hiking/coliseum-mountain.html)